Canal+ S.A.: Former channels

 Canal+ 3D was established in June 2010, to broadcast some matches of the 2010 FIFA World Cup in 3D.
 It then only ran a single movie and one live event each month, obtaining 3D content produced in the UK and Spain.
-After the channel only attracted around 30,000 subscribers, it stopped broadcasting on 24 January 2012.
-After this date, it was still possible to receive transmissions were receivable on Canal's PVRs, as well as IPTV Networks Free and SFR.
+As a result of the channel only attracting around 30,000 subscribers, it stopped broadcasting on 24 January 2012.
+As a consequence of this, transmissions were only receivable on Canal's PVRs, as well as IPTV Networks Free and SFR.
 However, there were still plans to broadcast 200 hours in 3D for the London 2012 Olympics.

 Canal+ Hi-Tech, called Canal+ 16/9 until March 2005, was dedicated to the broadcasting of films in an aspect ratio of 16:9 and high-definition television.
 The channel was deleted when switching Canal+ to the 16:9 format.
-(Note: A quick google shows mention of this channel in various forums, such as Generation Cable and Regard TV (both 2008), but not much else.)
+(Note: A quick Web search shows mention of this channel in various forums, such as Generation Cable and Regard TV (both 2008), but not much else.)